TUDelft-PRIME-Books/Linear-Algebra/Chapter9/MarkovChains.md

 0.1&0.1&0.7
 \end{bmatrix}.$$

-Ifwe, for example, assume that the three brands start out with equal market shares, we find
+If we, for example, assume that the three brands start out with equal market shares, we find

 $$
 \vect{x}_{0}=\begin{bmatrix}